EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Frequent Batch Auction (FBA)

-The model used by Injective for on-chain order matching.
+The model used by Enigma for on-chain order matching.
 This model uses capital more efficiently compared to Continuous Double Auction (CDA), which is utilized by most of the Centralized exchanges offering crypto derivatives and traditional financial markets.
 The Frequent Batch Auction model also eliminates front-running possibilities.

 ## Full node

-A computer connected to the [Injective [mainnet](#mainnet) that can validate transactions and interact with Injective.
+A computer connected to the [Enigma [mainnet](#mainnet) that can validate transactions and interact with Enigma.
 All active [validators](#validator) run full nodes.

 ## Gas Fees